fusionlanguage/fut/doc/reference.md

 Array size is only available for array storage, via `arrayStorage.Length`.

-The initial content of arrays (either storage or dynamic) is undefined, unless explicitly specified:
+The initial content of arrays (either storage or dynamic) is undefined unless explicitly specified:

 ```csharp